-The year after graduating college can be a daunting one.
+The year after graduating college can be a daunting one (ok, seriously, I hate it when people use the word daunting, but it seemed appropriate here).
 But I’m here to tell you why mine has been the most liberating ever!

 Today has been a year since I graduated from Penn State.
 It seems nuts to me that it’s been a year, but at the same time, so much has happened.